On sum rules for double and triple parton distribution functions and Pythia's model of multiple parton interactions: Introduction

 Whereas the dPDFs and the corresponding sum rules have been extensively studied in the literature, the case of \textit{triple parton distribution functions} (tPDFs) has received rather less attention.
 The evolution of the triple parton densities was studied in Ref.~\cite{Snigirev:2016uaq} and theoretical aspects of correlations in MPI have been studied in Refs.~\cite{Calucci:2009sv, Calucci:2009ea, Treleani:2012zi}, however, the available phenomenological studies of \textit{triple parton scattering} (TPS)~\cite{Maina:2009sj, Maciula:2017wpe, dEnterria:2017yhd, Maciula:2017meb, dEnterria:2016yhy, dEnterria:2016ids} rely on factorization of tPDFs into products of three sPDFs which essentially neglects correlations between partons\footnote{The recent CMS measurements~\cite{CMS:2021qsn} suggest a non-negligible TPS contribution to triple $J/\psi$ production. }.
-Moreover, to the best of our knowledge, no solutions of the tPDF evolution equations exist in the literature.
-Therefore, in the absence of ``first principles'' sets of tPDFs, it is useful to have a method to build tPDFs that account for correlations in $x$-space related to momentum and valence number constraints in an approximate way.
+Moreover, to the best of our knowledge, no set of tPDFs satisfying the tPDF evolution equations has so far been constructed.
+Therefore, in the absence of such ``first principles'' sets of tPDFs, it is useful to have a method to build tPDFs that account for correlations in $x$-space related to momentum and valence number constraints in an approximate way.
 In this work we demonstrate how one can use the \pythia code to accomplish this task.

 This paper is organized as follows: in \mbox{Section \ref{s:gs09_pythia}} we provide a short description of the GS09 model and the model being used in the \pythia event generator and in Sections~\ref{s:results_dPDFs}--\ref{s:results_tPDFs} we provide our findings.
 Namely, in Section~\ref{s:results_dPDFs} we demonstrate how one can use \pythia code to construct asymmetric and symmetric dPDFs and study how well they satisfy the GS sum rules as well as perform some toy phenomenological studies for the double Drell-Yan process.
 Then, in Section~\ref{s:results_tPDFs} we derive number and momentum sum rules for the case of TPS, and demonstrate how one can use the \pythia code to create tPDFs which approximately obey such sum rules.
 Finally, in Section \ref{s:summary} we give our conclusions and some closing remarks.